 Congratulations – you are expecting a baby!
 There will be no shortage of advice from well-meaning friends, relatives and yes, strangers.
-To help you wade through the information overload, Eric Strand, MD, director of Washington University’s Division of General Obstetrics and Gynecology, busts some of the top pregnancy myths.
+To help you wade through the information overload, Eric Strand, MD, chief of Washington University’s Division of General Obstetrics and Gynecology, busts some of the top pregnancy myths.

 MYTH: YOU NEED TO EAT FOR TWO